wjixiang/LinkRAG/docs/KnowledgeGraphRetriever_Refactoring_Plan.md

-# KnowledgeGraphRetriever Refactoring Plan
+# KnowledgeBaseRetriever Refactoring Plan

-This document outlines a refactoring plan for the `KnowledgeGraphRetriever` class to improve its structure, maintainability, and adherence to the Single Responsibility Principle.
+This document outlines a refactoring plan for the `KnowledgeBaseRetriever` class to improve its structure, maintainability, and adherence to the Single Responsibility Principle.

 ## Current State Analysis

-The existing `KnowledgeGraphRetriever` class currently handles multiple responsibilities, including:
+The existing `KnowledgeBaseRetriever` class currently handles multiple responsibilities, including:
 - Chunk retrieval
 - Property retrieval
 - Entity retrieval (both keyword and semantic)